the ParametricPath to represent with a numerical table

 distance-squared between the given point and an interpolated point on the path.

-Finds the closest point in the path table to the given x,y
+Finds the closest point in the path table to the given x,y position in point.

 This is a global search for the closest point over the entire path.
 This does not